ngen-brett/gitlab-ce/doc/user/permissions.md

 Since GitLab 8.15, LDAP user permissions can now be manually overridden by an admin user.
 Read through the documentation on [LDAP users permissions](../administration/auth/how_to_configure_ldap_gitlab_ee/index.html) to learn more.

+## Project aliases

+Project aliases can only be read, created and deleted by a GitLab administrator.
+Read through the documentation on [Project aliases](../project/index.md) to learn more.